marcuslind90/devops/continuous-integration/README.md

 are being deployed or released.

 Tools used:
+- black
 - flake8
 - flake8-mypy
 - flake8-docstrings

+### black
+We use `black --check` to check all files using the Black code formatter, which makes sure that the code follow Black's code styling.

 ### flake8
 Make sure that code follow PEP8 code standards.